-He was born in Iowa.
+He was born in Texas but went to school in Iowa.
 His grandfather rode a horse up there from Texas and it took two weeks.
 His father took a train up there too; that took two days.
 In the 1940s Joe flew a jet the same distance in about two hours.

 He was a pilot.
 He was a short, slight boy whose family had been doing pretty well with their jewellery store, putting every present you could wish for under the tree at Christmas until the Great Depression.
 Then there was pretty much nothing.
 And the small, short boy wasn’t Mr Popular any more.

 When Pearl Harbour happened in 1941 he told people he wanted to be a pilot.
 He told me most folk laughed their asses off at that idea.
 But he did it.
 He got to England in January 1945, on a ship that had to hang around off Le Havre waiting for a U-Boat to be dealt with before landing in England; the airplane he hadn’t yet seen went to Liverpool, like every other P51D Mustang.
 He told me that when he went to the airpark there with a buddy it was dangerous just walking down the street, two US pilots in uniform and what seemed like thousands of women whose husbands, partners, lovers, sons had gone to the war.